|19 – 21 inches

 The Hanoverian is a medium-sized dog that tends to be on the larger side and is muscular and powerful.
 They tend to have a serious expression with a slightly wrinkled forehead and have medium-length ears that hang close to the face.
 The Hanoverian coat is short, thick, and rough in texture, and is usually red or brindle and can sport a black mask.

 The Hanoverian Scenthound is a very energetic dog that needs a great deal of exercise every day and is healthy overall.
 They are friendly but wary of other animals and strangers and are challenging to train because of their independent natures.
+Early socialization and training are essential for the Hanoverian Scenthound.
+Training can be challenging due to their stubborn personality so be ready to have regular training sessions and learn what the best methods for this breed are.

 3 Little-Known Facts About the Hanoverian Scenthound